How to experience San Diego in 4 days

 If being out on the open water isn't your thing, there are just as many bike rental outfitters to choose from, and 12 miles of well-kept bike paths to cruise.
 In fact, you can circumnavigate the entire Mission Bay area on two wheels via the Mission Bay Bike Path, a route that touches 10 public parks, two wildlife reserves and seemingly endless views of the shimmering water.
 Tip: Near the path's end (by Sunset Point Park on the southwestern part of the loop) stop in at hidden gem Sportsmen's Seafoods for a tuna burger or a piping-hot plate of fresh-caught fish and chips, served in an ultra-casual setting.

 While in the area, you're bound to catch a glimpse of some technicolor tents, curvaceous rollercoaster tracks, spinning rides and other signs of lighthearted California fun.
-This is Belmont Park, one of San Diego's happiest places for nearly 100 years.
+This is Belmont Park, which just celebrated its 100-year anniversary as one of San Diego's happiest places.
 Hold your sweetheart's hand as you stroll through the beachfront park, nosh on giant pretzels or take a dive on the Giant Dipper Roller Coaster.
 (Admission is free; buy tickets or wristbands to get in on the games and rides).

 If your party includes critter-curious kids (or adults, for that matter), SeaWorld San Diego is another popular theme park in Mission Bay.
 Opt to spend the day viewing its dolphins, sharks and pilot whales without the worry of being deprived of an adrenaline surge, thanks to the park's fully-loaded lineup of rides.
-Emperor is the newest addition, taking riders to a 153-foot height, where they promptly undergo a 14-story vertical drop.
+Emperor is one of the most sought-after thrill rides, ascending to a 153-foot height, and then promptly undergoing a 14-story vertical drop.
 All this at speeds of up to 60 miles per hour.

 Whichever Mission Bay activity you choose to explore, one thing's for certain at the end of the day: Hunger.
 Settle for nothing less than stellar with a meal at TIDAL, whose prix fixe menu rotates nightly, featuring standouts like spicy shrimp tamales and dirty-rubbed sticky pork ribs, plus daily vegetarian options like forest mushrooms with caramelized shallot and roasted cauliflower steak.
 Whether you eat on the spacious bayfront dock (complete with a cozy firepit) or in the chic domed-ceilinged dining room, the ambiance will only add to the deliciousness.